-March is B Corp month, a celebration of sustainable and socially responsible brands doing business a better way across the world.
-From artisan studios like us, to big companies like Patagonia and iconic brands like Ben & Jerry's, we’re joining in sharing why we’re a certified B Corp and what you can do to contribute to an economy that works for everyone.
+March is B Corp month, a celebration of sustainable and socially responsible brands doing business in a better way across the world.
+From big companies like Patagonia and iconic brands like Ben & Jerry's, we’re joining in to share why we’re a certified B Corp and what you can do to contribute to an economy that works for everyone.

-But first, you may be wondering… what is a B Corp anyways?
+But first, you may be wondering… what is a B Corp anyway?
 Can just any brand say they’re a B Corp?
 The short answer is nope!

 What is a B Corp?

-A B Corp is a company that uses the power of the marketplace to help solve social and environmental problems.
-B Corps are certified to meet comprehensive standards of social and environmental performance, accountability and transparency.
-Ultimately, certified B Corps are companies that put their workers, the communities they impact, and the planet first.
+A B Corp, which stands for B Corporation, is a company that uses the power of the marketplace to help solve social and environmental problems.
+B Corps are certified to meet comprehensive standards of social and environmental performance, accountability, and transparency.
+Ultimately, a certified B Corp company puts their workers, the communities they impact, and the planet first.
 And not just in words.